Bylaws of Advisory Neighborhood Commission 2B

 Section 5 — The Vice Chairperson shall fulfill the obligations of the Chairperson in her/his absence.
 The Vice Chairperson shall provide such assistance to the Chairperson as is requested and shall perform such duties as may be delegated by the Chairperson.

-Section 6 — The Secretary shall be responsible for the preparation of minutes of public meetings and for maintaining the official records of the Commission.
+Section 6 — The Secretary shall be responsible maintaining the official records of the Commission and for ensuring proper notice of meetings is given that minutes of public meetings are kept, and that meeting agendas, minutes, and written recommendations for other government entities are appropriately transmitted to the Office of Advisory Neighborhood Commissions (OANC).
 Employees may be assigned by the Commission to assist with these tasks.

 Section 7 — The Treasurer shall be responsible for the fiscal management of the Commission and for maintaining the financial records of the Commission.
 Financial management shall be conducted in accordance with applicable laws, regulations, and Commission’s guidelines.

-Section 8 — In the case of a vacancy in any office, the Commission shall elect a new officer at its next public meeting.
+Section 8 — In the case of a vacancy in any office, the Commission shall elect a new officer no later than its next public meeting.

 Section 9 — The Commission may create standing and ad hoc committees, the members of which may include Commissioners, residents, and other members.
-The Chairperson of each committee shall be a duly elected Commissioner.
+The Chairperson of each committee shall be a duly elected Commissioner or a resident of ANC 2B appointed by the Commission.

-Section 10 — At the December meeting of the Commission, the Commission shall select a temporary “Election Chairperson” to manage the election of officers at the January meeting, as described in Section 1 of this Article.
+Section 10 — At the December meeting of the Commission, if the current Chairperson will not be in office the subsequent year, the Commission shall select a temporary “Election Chairperson” to manage the election of officers at the January meeting, as described in Section 1 of this Article.
 The “Election Chairperson” shall be selected from among the Commissioners or Commissioners-elect who will be in office at the January meeting.
+If the Chairperson will be in office, she/he will chair the election of officers.

 ARTICLE V — MEETINGS:

-Section 1 — Residents from within the Commission’s boundaries and invited guests may present testimony during the Commission’s deliberations on matters.
-The view of residents shall be considered during the Commission’s deliberations.
+Section 1 — Residents from within the Commission’s boundaries, committee representatives, and invited guests may present testimony during the Commission’s deliberations on matters.
+The views of residents and recommendations of ANC 2B committees shall be considered during the Commission’s deliberations.

 Section 2 — No official actions may be taken by the Commission unless a quorum is present.
 A quorum is a simple majority of the Commissioners.